arsh09/accurate_timers/readme.md

 ### Possible Usecase

 There are a lot of ElectronJS application out there that requires a better timer module.
 The reason being that `setInterval` tends to queue in NodeJS uv-event management.
-The motivation for this module comes from improving a bottleneck introduced due to `setInterval` for a biofeedback software written in Vue-ElectronJS.
-Replacing the `setInterval` improves not only the performance and reactivity of the overall all, it frees up the event queue for Node processes as well.
+The motivation for this module comes from removing a bottleneck introduced due to `setInterval` for a biofeedback software written in Vue-ElectronJS.
+Replacing the `setInterval` improves not only the performance and reactivity of the overall app, it alsp frees up the event queue for Node processes as well.

 ### ToDos